filamentgroup/web-component-form/README.md

 # web-component-form
-Demo code that accompanies the to-be-named blog post.
+Demo code that accompanies the to-be-named lab post.